thoughtram/blog/_posts/2016-05-23-opaque-tokens-in-angular-2.md

 {% endraw %}
 {% endhighlight %}

 `toString()` gets called when an error is thrown in case we're asking for a dependency that doesn't have a provider.
-All it does is add a tiny bit more information to the rror message.
+All it does is add a tiny bit more information to the error message.

 However, the secret sauce is, that we're creating actual object instances of `OpaqueToken` as opposed to simple string primitives.
 That's why Angular's DI is able to distinguish between our opaque tokens, even though they are based on the same string, because these instances are never the same.